Home Majors Agricultural Mechanization

-Agricultural Mechanization Degree
+Agricultural Mechanization

 Students study the engineering and technology behind modern farming equipment, precision agriculture systems, and automated production methods.
 Graduates typically pursue careers in agricultural equipment design, precision farming consulting, and technology sales for companies like John Deere and AGCO.
 This major bridges engineering and agriculture to drive efficiency in food production.

-What Agricultural Mechanization Graduates Do
+What Agricultural Mechanization graduates do

 Your work will keep the world fed and built.
 As a farm or heavy equipment mechanic, you won’t just be turning wrenches; you’ll be troubleshooting complex computer diagnostics on a GPS-guided combine or rebuilding the hydraulic systems of a massive excavator.
 You could also be in the cab, operating precision agricultural machinery to plant fields with sub-inch accuracy.
 Many graduates start with routine maintenance and repairs, but career progression often leads to specialization in electronics or hydraulics, or moving into roles as a service manager or lead technician.